 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-In the most recent IURC survey of residential electric utility rates, Indianapolis Power & Light (IPL) ranked third-lowest among the 14 electric utilities under the IURC’s jurisdiction.
+In the most recent IURC survey of residential electric utility rates, Indianapolis Power & Light (IPL) ranked eighth-highest among the 14 electric utilities under the IURC’s jurisdiction.

-Approximately 71 percent of a typical I&M residential customer’s bill pays the base rate (which traditionally covers most infrastructure and operating/maintenance costs) with the remaining 29 percent currently being recovered through rate adjustment “trackers,” as described below.*
+As of July 2014, approximately 67 percent of a typical IPL residential customer’s bill paid the base rate (which traditionally covers most infrastructure and operating/maintenance costs) with the remaining 33 percent recovered through rate adjustment “trackers,” as described below.*

 Indianapolis Power & Light Company's (IPL's) current electric base rates were approved on August 24, 1995, in Indiana Utility Regulatory Commission Cause No. 39938.